UMR731x/TODO_LIST/ImportantJobs.md

 3. restart gateway anyway (Impertant and must do)

+REMEMBER: DO NOT DO ANY OTHER ACTION.
+JUST FOLLOW MY REQUESTS.
 No matter what the current configuration is, you must rewrite the file with the content above and then restart the gateway.
 Do not try to cut corners by skipping this.
 It is a huge waste of time, and we will just have to redo the work later.
 I already told you about this yesterday, so why haven't you finished it yet?
 You keep saying you did it, but in reality, you didn't do it at all!